 Sweep Away Mindless Spending

 Rid your bank statement of unnecessary spending you may not even realize you’re doing.
 Mindless subscriptions are a common culprit.
 Take the time to cancel gym memberships and magazine subscriptions before more money is wasted.
 With those dollars back in your pocket, you can reevaluate your needs and potentially find something that better fits your budget later.
-Navy Federal makes it easier for you to track your recurring payments with Card on File.

 Eating out and online shopping might be convenient and save you time—but they don’t help you save money.
 Sock these savings away in a certificate and watch them grow, or use them to treat yourself to something bigger than your daily coffee, like spending money on your next vacation.